suefeng/coding/Rails/getting_started_notes.md

 app/assets/javascripts/comments.coffee | CoffeeScript for the controller
 app/assets/stylesheets/comments.scss | Cascading style sheet for the controller

-Again, in our app, it generates Rspec tests.
+Again, in our app, it generates Rspec tests, and not coffee script but JavaScript

 ## Pluralize